Restaurant Style Salsa – the best! (with Video)

 Ever go out to eat just for that irresistible salsa?
 You won’t believe how easy it is to make restaurant style salsa at home.
+You’ll find that this salsa quickly becomes a staple in your fridge.
+Try it today!

 So there’s this Mexican restaurant.
 It’s pretty amazing.
 Here’s how you know it’s amazing: Every time we go, we wait 30-45 minutes for a table.
 With a five-year-old and a three-year-old.
 And then I consume a week’s worth of calories in a single meal, topped off by a killer margarita (on the rocks, sugar rim).